TheRabbittt/rpi-docker-setups/README.md

 ## Prerequisites
 * Enough storage for your particular needs, I used a 128GB micro SD-card and for all the services above I have only claimed 8GB of space so far.
 * An accessible Rasperry Pi with an installed and updated OS.
 I had [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) (64-bit) installed which is based on Debian Linux.
 Although what you choose is up to you, just make sure you know the commands for that particular distro or OS.
+* Static IP on the Raspberry Pi is highly recommended.

 ## Installing Docker
 To get started we need to install ```Docker``` & ```Docker-Compose```.